hgraph-io/hgraph-docs/docs/graphql-api/endpoints.md

 https://<testnet|mainnet>.<network>.api.hgraph.<dev|io>/<pathname>
 ```

-* For testing and development purposes, use `testnet`.
+* For testing and development purposes, use the `.dev` environment.
-* For live, production puroises, use `mainnet`.
+* For live, production purposes, use `.io` environment.

 ## Accessing the Hedera GraphQL API